-HUMANITARIAN ENTERPRISES OF LINCOLN PARISH RUSTON, LOUISIANA SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2022
+HUMANITARIAN ENTERPRISES OF LINCOLN PARISH RUSTON, LOUISIANA SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2021

-Federal Program CFDA Award Award Name Number Number Expenditures United States Department of Health and I Human Services: Passed through State: Department of Employment and Train nin¡Community Service Block Grant 93.569 \$ 513,039 Department of Social Services LIHEAP Energy 93.568 83,807 Medicaid - Title 19 93.778 176,292 Total U.S. Department of Health and Human Services 773,138 United States Department of Homeland S Security Emergency Food and Shelter National Board Program 97.024 58,675 United States Department of Transportati Passed through State: on: Department of Transportation Section 5311 - Capital Assistance 20.509 317,909 Total Expenditures of Federal Awards \$ 1,149,722
+Program Name Federal ALN Number Expenditures United States Department of Health and Human Services: Passed through State: Department of Employment and Training Community Service Block Grant 93.569 \$ 474,727 Department of Social Services LIHEAP Energy 93.568 81,764 Medicaid - Title 19 93.778 98,158 Total U.S. Department of Health and Human Services 654,649 United States Department of Transportation: Passed through State: Department of Transportation Section 5311 - Capital Assistance 20.509 393,279 Total Expenditures of Federal Awards \$ 1,047,928

-^{} Denotes Major Federal Financial Assistance Program See accompanying Notes to Schedule of Expenditures of Federal Awards.
+Denotes Major Federal Financial Assistance Program

+See accompanying Notes to Schedule of Expenditures of Federal Awards.

-HUMANITARIAN ENTERPRISES OF LINCOLN PARISH RUSTON, LOUISIANA NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2022
+HUMANITARIAN ENTERPRISES OF LINCOLN PARISH RUSTON, LOUISIANA NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED DECEMBER 31, 2021

-- NOTE 1 GENERAL The accompanying Schedule of Expenditures of Federal Awards presents the activity of all federal awards programs of the Humanitarian Enterprises of Lincoln Parish for the year ended December 31, 2022.
+NOTE 1 - GENERAL The accompanying Schedule of Expenditures of Federal Awards presents the activity of all federal awards programs of the Humanitarian Enterprises of Lincoln Parish for the year ended December 31, 2021.
 The Center's reporting entity is defined in Note 1 to the Center's basic financial statements.
 Federal awards received directly from federal agencies, as well as federal awards passed through other government agencies, are included on the schedule.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Center, it is not intended to and does not present the financial position or change in net position of the Center. - NOTE 2 BASIS OF ACCOUNTING The accompanying Schedule of Expenditures of Federal Awards is presented using the accrual basis of accounting, which is described in Note 1 to the Center's basic financial statements.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - NOTE 3 RELATIONSHIP TO BASIC FINANCIAL STATEMENTS Federal awards revenues are reported in the Center's basic financial statements. - NOTE 4 RELATIONSHIP TO FEDERAL FINANCIAL REPORTS Amounts reported in the accompanying schedule agree with the amounts reported in the related federal financial reports except for changes made to reflect amounts in accordance with accounting principles generally accepted in the United States of America. - NOTE 5 MATCHING REVENUES For those funds that have matching revenues and state funding, federal expenditures were determined by deducting matching revenues from total expenditures. - NOTE 6-DE MINIMIS INDIRECT COST RATE The Center has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+Because the Schedule presents only a selected portion of the operations of the Center, it is not intended to and does not present the financial position or change in net position of the Center.

+NOTE 2 - BASIS OF ACCOUNTING The accompanying Schedule of Expenditures of Federal Awards is presented using the accrual basis of accounting, which is described in Note 1 to the Center's basic financial statements.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

+NOTE 3 - RELATIONSHIP TO BASIC FINANCIAL STATEMENTS Federal awards revenues are reported in the Center's basic financial statements as follows: